wavebeem/wavebeem.com/src/blog/2023/developing-with-web-components.md

 ---
-title: |
-  Developing with web components
+title: "Developing with web components"
-description: |
+description:
-  Thoughts on developing with web components from scratch; no UI libraries.
+  "Thoughts on developing with web components from scratch; no UI libraries.
   This covers custom elements and very basic use of the <template> element.
-Shadow DOM is mentioned but not used.
+  Shadow DOM is mentioned but not used."
 tags:
   - "programming"
   - "javascript"